microsoft/vscode-notebook-testdata/roadmap.md

 To support **Completions**, **Parameter hints**, **Hover** and **Diagnostics**, language service will read live content from every code cell

-- [ ] Expose code cells contents and event listeners for content change
+- [ ] API: Expose code cells contents and event listeners for content change
+- [ ] Extension register themselves as language features providers

 ### Navigation

 Code navigation includes **Go to Definition/Implmenation**, **References/Peek View** and **Call hierarchy**.
 The challenge here is jumping between code cells in a notebook, instead of opening a regular code editor.

-- [ ] Support opening editor/models from a notebook document
+- [ ] Core: Support opening editor/models from a notebook document

 ### Edits across cells

 Features like **Refactoring** and **Rename** might require Workspace-like Edits.

-- [ ] Support edits for multiple code cells
+- [ ] Core & API: Support edits for multiple code cells

 ### Embedded model support